-The graph illustrates adidas' revenue in the first half of 2015 and the first half of 2016, by region.
-In the first half of 2015, the Western European region generated a revenue of about 2.1 billion euros.
-In total, the adidas Group generated a global 1st half revenue of approximately 7.99 billion euros in 2015.
+The graph illustrates adidas' revenue from the first half of 2015 to the first half of 2017, by region.
+In the first half of 2017, the Western European region generated a revenue of about 2.9 billion euros.
+In total, the adidas Group generated a global 1st half revenue of approximately 10.5 billion euros in 2017.

 From famous athletes to school kids, Adidas wants to help everyone get in the game.
 The company sells sports shoes, apparel, and equipment; sporting its iconic three-stripe logo in over 150 countries.
 The second leading sporting goods manufacturer (behind NIKE) focuses on football, soccer, basketball, running, training gear, apparel as well as lifestyle goods including SLVR and Y-3 fashion brands.

 The Germany-based company is a brand name to reckon with in the industry.
 Having taken over sportswear company Reebok, the group consists of Rockport and the golf company TaylorMade-adidas.